JimmyMcBride/personal-blog/src/posts/sveltekit-blog.md

 import adapter from "@sveltejs/adapter-auto" import { vitePreprocess } from "@sveltejs/vite-plugin-svelte"
-import { mdsvex, escapeSvelte } from "mdsvex" import { bundledLanguages, createHighlighter } from "shiki" import remarkUnwrapImages from "remark-unwrap-images" import remarkToc from "remark-toc" import rehypeSlug from "rehype-slug"
+import { mdsvex, escapeSvelte } from "mdsvex" import { bundledLanguages, getSingletonHighlighter } from "shiki" import remarkUnwrapImages from "remark-unwrap-images" import remarkToc from "remark-toc" import rehypeSlug from "rehype-slug"